 Today’s featured creator is Jane Friedman, who writes a popular book industry newsletter called The Hot Sheet.
 I’ll start by asking her a few basic questions, but my main goal is for you, the audience, to ask her questions of your own.
 Jane is an expert on everything from the book industry to running a successful paid newsletter, and she’s happy to jump into the comments section to answer your questions.

-And if you’d like creator spotlights like this one landing in your inbox, be sure to subscribe:
+And if you want creator spotlights like this one to land in your inbox, be sure to subscribe:

 Ok, let’s turn it over to Jane…